-- 1. School responsibility - a.
-School personnel will determine an appropriate assessment. - b.
-The school district and its instructors will not impose academic or social penalties as a result of alternative assessment. - 2.
-Student responsibility - a.
-The student will complete the appropriate assessment in accordance with the agreed upon alternative instructional contract. - b.
-When the contract is completed and the specified outcome met, the student will be granted completion credit or a grade for the work.
+- A. School responsibility - a.
+School personnel will determine an appropriate assessment. - The school district and its instructors will not impose academic or social penalties as a result of alternative assessment. - B. Student responsibility - a.
+The student will complete the appropriate assessment in accordance with the agreed upon alternative instructional contract.'] - C. When the contract is completed and the specified outcome met, the student will be granted completion credit or a grade for the work.